gromacs/gromacs/docs/install-guide/index.rst

 it works because we have tested it.
 We do test on Linux, Windows, and Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with gcc versions ranging from 4.4 through 4.7, and versions 12 and 13 of the Intel compiler as well as Clang version 3.1 through 3.4.
-For this, we use a variety of GNU/Linux flavors and versions as well as recent version of Mac OS X.  Under Windows we test both MSVC and the Intel compiler.
+Every commit in our git source code repository is currently tested on x86 with gcc versions ranging from 4.1 through 5.1, and versions 12 through 15 of the Intel compiler as well as Clang version 3.4 through 3.6.
+For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Mac OS X and Windows.
+Under Windows we test both MSVC and the Intel compiler.
 For details, you can have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.

-We test irregularly on ARM v7, BlueGene/Q, Cray, Fujitsu PRIMEHPC, Google Native Client and other environments, and with other compilers and compiler versions, too.
+We test irregularly on ARM v7, ARM v8, BlueGene/Q, Cray, Fujitsu PRIMEHPC, Power8, Google Native Client and other environments, and with other compilers and compiler versions, too.